Come In on This

-Come In on This was an Australian television series which aired during 1959 on Melbourne station ABV-2.
+Come In on This is an Australian television series which aired during 1959 on Melbourne station ABV-2.
 Compered by Robert Peach, the series aired at 9:30PM on Mondays.
 It aired fortnightly and was broadcast live.
 Competition in the timeslot consisted of U.S. western series Trackdown on HSV-7 and the locally produced live variety series In Melbourne Tonight on GTV-9.

 Format

 Robert Peach would ask members of the studio audience for their opinions on various subjects.
 The audience would be members of a particular organisation or group.